google/oauth2l/README.md

 $ oauth2l fetch --scope cloud-platform
 ```

+When using an OAuth client ID file, the following applies:

-If the first `redirect_uris` in the `--credentials service_account.json` is set to `urn:ietf:wg:oauth:2.0:oob`,
+If the first `redirect_uris` in the `--credentials client_id.json` is set to `urn:ietf:wg:oauth:2.0:oob`,
-the 3LO or 2LO interactive flow is activated.
+the 3LO out of band flow is activated.
+NOTE: 3LO out of band flow has been deprecated and will stop working entirely in Oct 2022.

-If the first `redirect_uris` in the `--credentials service_account.json` is set to `http://localhost[:PORT]`,
+If the first `redirect_uris` in the `--credentials client_id.json` is set to `http://localhost[:PORT]`,
 the 3LO loopback flow is activated.
-When the port is omitted, an available port will be used to spin the localhost.
+When the port is omitted, an available port will be used to spin up the localhost.
 When a port is provided, oauth2l will attempt to use such port.
 If the port cannot be used, oauth2l will stop.

 ### --type